descite/rest_api_test/guides/engagements.md

 {% api-method-description %}

+Adding here to line to see if Stoplight will auto-update the content.

 Fetches a collection of engagements and related data.
 The results are paginated, and sorted by `start_date` in descending order.<br><br>